sdsc-hpc-training-org/Expanse-Notebooks/README.md

 `--conda-env df-parallel-gpu --conda-yml "${HOME}/df-parallel/environment-gpu.yml"`

-## After Running the Jupyter Notebook: How to Check System Information and Installed Package Versions
+## How to Check System Information and Installed Package Versions

 After installing Jupyter Notebook, you might want to check the system information or verify the installed packages.
 This can be especially useful if you try to import a package and it doesn't work, and you need to check which packages are available in the current session.